2021-2022 THEME: IMMUNITY

 Note: You must complete all fields.
-It may be to your advantage to prepare off-line first.
+It is to your advantage to prepare offline first.
 You will be required to answer the following questions:

 - What are some of the cultural artifacts that you might consider writing about and why?
-Please note, your answer must engage the 2020/2021 FrameWorks theme: “Unknown” [Your answer cannot exceed 300 words].
+Please note, your answer must engage the 2021-2022 FrameWorks theme: “Immunity.”
+(Your answer cannot exceed 300 words.)

-Additionally, you will also be asked to submit a current resume and an unofficial transcript.
+Additionally, you will also be asked to upload a current resume, an unofficial transcript.

 Finally, FrameWorks fellows have a higher likelihood of program completion and publication when they work with a faculty mentor they know.
 In fact, your application will be stronger if your consult with faculty as you prepare it.
 In the form, you will be asked if there is a faculty member who has agreed to serve as your mentor.
 When you submit your application, your faculty mentor will be contacted to confirm their agreement.

 Please note that while such an established relationship is not necessary for acceptance into the FrameWorks program, it is recommended.

 - Rising sophomores and juniors are invited to apply.